fboschetty/MAGEMinEnsemble/docs/src/tutorial.md

 Performing many (1,000s) of simulations across a varied intensive parameter space is less straightforward.
 Moreover, fractional crystallisation simulations require that the melt at each temperature state is used for subsequent, down-temperature, steps.
 Therefore each temperature step cannot be performed in parallel.
 Finally, storing the output of these many simulations allowing them to be subsequently explored is non-trivial.

-FCEnsemble provides a simple means to define a intensive variable space over which to perform a series of fractional crystallisation experiments.
+MAGEMinEnsemble provides a simple means to define a intensive variable space over which to perform a series of fractional crystallisation experiments.
 The user defines a temperature array (`T_array`); `constant_inputs`, intensive variables that are the same across the defined parameter space; and `variable_inputs`, those that define the extent of the parameter extent.

 ```Julia
 using MAGEMin_C